caseycrogers/flutter_gutter/README.md

 Flutter Gutter's widgets traverse up the widget tree until they find an ancestor that meets one of the following conditions:
-1. `Gap.customWidgetToAxis(widget)` returns a non-null `Axis` (this is a custom static function that lets you extend Flutter Gutter to support arbitrary widgets)
+1. `GutterConfiguration.maybeOf(context).customWidgetToAxis(widget)` returns a non-null `Axis` (this is a custom function that lets you extend Flutter Gutter to support arbitrary widgets).
-2. `widget` is a scrollable with a defined `axis`
+2. `widget` is a scrollable with a defined `axis`.
 3. `widget` has am `Axis direction` attribute (for example, Flutter Gutter supports [Boxy](https://pub.dev/packages/boxy)'s widgets automatically).